segoverflow/izubitcoin/README.md

 # izubitcoin

-izubitcoin is a simple tool for interact with bitcoin nodes at protocol level.
+izubitcoin is a simple tool for interact with bitcoin nodes (BCH & BTC) at protocol level.

 ### Prerequisites